Rudd-O/usbarmory-debian-imagebuilder/README.md

 This causes said block device to be "plugged into" your host computer.
 Echoing the empty string to that control file causes the block device to be "unplugged from" your host computer.

 Under no circumstances should you echo the path of the root volume block device to that sysfs control file, because that will cause corruption of your USB Armory's root volume.

+This feature works thanks to the magic of `g_multi.service`, which detects device mode and loads the `g_multi` kernel module, with the appropriate parameters to make USB mass storage work.

 Troubleshooting using the console
 ---------------------------------